EvanBeal/EnchilADAs/index.md

 Now that we have clearly identified that the more diverse the population is (in terms of ethnicity), the more diverse the food purchase will be, let's get down to a finer level of granularity and come back to our main question of interest: Can the prevalence of a certain ethnic group cause a significative effect in purchased product diversity ?

 By using the GPS matching, accounting for the potential confounders, we computed the causal significance metric between the different ethnicities and food products categories.
 Those results are represented in the following two graphs with once again two visualizations.
-One allowing to observe the causality links between a specific ethnicity and all the different product categories and the other allowing to observe what are the ethnicities that are causally linked to the food product chosen.
+One allowing to observe the causality links between a specific ethnicity and all the different product categories and the other allowing to observe what are the ethnicities that have a causal link with the food product chosen.
 In addition, to the causality significance metric, the correlation values computed previously are reported to observe whether the causality link is positive (cyan) or negative (red) and also to see that a high correlation is not necessary resulting into a high causality significance.

 {% include caus_bar_plot_all_items.html %}